 - Prioritize diagnosis over prescription: Resist the urge to pitch your solution too early.
 The primary goal of a discovery workshop is to deeply understand the root cause of a customer's challenges, which builds trust and allows you to propose a solution that truly fits their needs.

-What Is a Sales Discovery Workshop (And Why You Need One)
+What Is a Sales Discovery Workshop?
+(And Why It’s a Game-Changer)

 A sales discovery workshop is a structured, collaborative session designed to get everyone on the same page.
 Think of it as a strategic meeting that brings your sales team, technical experts, and your potential customer together to align on a project's goals.
 The main objective is to move beyond a surface-level understanding of a client's problem and dig deep into their actual needs, challenges, and desired outcomes.
 It’s where your business and technical teams can work together to agree on what a new feature should accomplish.